ronjainstanes/IN2000-student-project/MODELING.md

 * 3.2.1 The alerts are quite dangerous, so the user decides to change his destination point (goes back to step 2).
 * 3.2.2 The alerts are not dangerous, so the user continue planing of his trip and goes to the step 4

-For the application to function, and for the user to be able to perform these actions, we need to retrieve different data from MET (weather forecast, ocean forecast, and meteorological alerts) and Google (map), which means they are secondary actors in our system.
+For the application to function, and for the user to be able to perform these actions, we need to fetch different data from MET´s Api (weather forecast, ocean forecast, meteorological alerts) and Google (map), which means they are secondary actors in our system.

 * **Primary actor**: User
 * **Secondary actors**: Google, MET